SulphuricVein/distributed-file-storage/README.md

                          -> Storage node 3   (recovery target)
 ```

-The coordinator owns chunk-to-node metadata.
-Nodes only store chunk bytes.
+The coordinator knows where every chunk is.
+Storage nodes only hold the chunk data.

-`src/main/proto/distributed_storage.proto` is the API source of truth.
-Its generated Java/gRPC files are committed so a fresh clone builds without requiring a local Protocol Buffers compiler.
+The gRPC API starts at `src/main/proto/distributed_storage.proto`.

 ## Run locally